containers/toolbox/doc/toolbox-run.1.md

 **--container** NAME, **-c** NAME

 Run command inside a toolbox container with the given NAME.
-This is useful when there are multiple toolbox containers created from the same base image, or entirely customized containers created from custom-built base images.
+This is useful when there are multiple toolbox containers created from the same image, or entirely customized containers created from custom-built images.

 **--distro** DISTRO, **-d** DISTRO